 - Specialized nursing staff

-The Penn State Children’s Heart Group works with obstetricians and maternal-fetal medicine specialists in the community to diagnose congenital heart defects as early as possible.
-Our specialists can travel to these doctor’s offices or you may visit Penn State Children’s Hospital.
+The Penn State Health Children’s Heart Group works with obstetricians and maternal-fetal medicine specialists in the community to diagnose congenital heart defects as early as possible.
+Our specialists can travel to these doctor’s offices or you may visit Penn State Health Children’s Hospital.
 If we suspect an abnormality in utero, we will perform an evaluation – most often using a fetal echocardiogram or the portable transthoracic echocardiogram.
 Using those test results, together we will determine the best next steps for caring for your child.

 High Survival Rates

-The Penn State Children’s Hospital pediatric heat team is committed to providing exceptional care to your little one.
+The Penn State Health Children’s Hospital pediatric heat team is committed to providing exceptional care to your little one.